basilisk-in/Memoir/README.md

 Your Notes, Smarter.

 ## Project Idea
 Memoir is an AI-powered note management platform that lets users upload, organize, and summarize their PDF and image notes.
-Leveraging advanced OCR and LLM-based Markdown generation, Memoir automatically extracts text from documents and produces rich, structured summaries.
-Users can search, filter, and manage their notes, and even export summaries to Notion for seamless knowledge management.
+Leveraging advanced OCR and LLM-based Markdown generation, Memoir automatically extracts text from documents and produces rich, structured markdowns.
+Users can search, filter, and manage their notes, and even export markdowns to Notion for seamless knowledge management.

 Team Name: